 Wedding photography/wedding parties are strictly prohibited in the Frank Melville Park UNLESS you are renting the Bates House for your wedding.
 Unfortunately, the park had been over-run by wedding parties, limos entering, beer and champagne bottles thrown into the pond, and debris left behind.

-Photography passes will be issued for 2017.
+Photography passes are available.
 The cost of the annual pass is $250.00 for a single photographer.
 If you are a photographer affiliated with a company, and more than one photographer will be photographing in the park, each photographer from the company will need to purchase a pass.
 Along with obtaining a photography pass, all photographers must sign a Photography Rules Agreement, which will outline the rules of the park.
 We ask all photographers to follow the rules so the integrity of the park can be maintained at all times.

 How do I obtain a pass?

 Kindly email us!
 Send us your name, photography studio, address, and telephone number.
 We will then email you the PRA form – please read, sign, and send back with your $250.00 photo pass fee.

 To whom do I make my check payable?